Patent number: 8810980

 The present Application for Patent claims priority to U.S. Provisional Application No. 61/401,005 entitled “Methods of Rerouting Alternating Current Terminals”, filed Aug.
 6, 2010, and hereby expressly incorporated by reference herein.

-The present invention relates to the field of automated safety capabilities for appliances or other devices, in particular, to systems and methods for interrupting the source of power supplied to a solenoid valve to prevent overheating of the solenoid elements.
+The present invention relates to the field of automated safety capabilities for appliances or other devices, in particular, to systems and methods for automatically re-routing power upon the occurrence of a safety event.

 One feature of the present invention provides an interruption device for automatically interrupting and re-routing power upon the occurrence of an event.
 The interruption device includes a re-routing module comprising a control module for receiving and distributing power from a power source; a first relay module, in communication with the control module, for switching a flow of power within the interruption device between a first path and a second path; a first transformer module, in communication with the first relay module, for interrupting the flow of power upon the occurrence of an event; a second transformer module, in communication with the first relay module, for re-routing the flow of power upon the occurrence of the event; and a second relay module, in communication with the second transformer module, for providing notification of the re-routing of the flow of power.

 The following detailed description is of the best currently contemplated modes of carrying out the invention.
 The description is not to be taken in a limiting sense, but is made merely for the purpose of illustrating the general principles of the invention.
 In the following description, specific details are given to provide a thorough understanding of the embodiments.
 However, it will be understood by one of ordinary skill in the art that the embodiments may be practiced without these specific details.
 For example, circuits may be shown in block diagrams in order not to obscure the embodiments in unnecessary detail.
 In other instances, well-known circuits, structures and techniques may not be shown detail in order not to obscure the embodiments.